Homemade Coffee Ice Cream Recipe

 #5 Enjoy

 Serve and enjoy.
-I’ve had a lot of coffee ice creams and this turned out to be one of my favorites.
+I’ve had a lot of coffee ice cream, and this turned out to be one of my favorites.
 Unlike many of the coffee ice creams sold in the store, the ingredient list was simple.
-Making your own ice cream does take time, but the benefit is you control the ingredients and their portions.
-Plus it is cool.
+Making your own ice cream does take time, but the benefit is that you control the ingredients and their portions.
+Plus, it is cool.

 More Creamy!

-If you prefer an ice cream that is softer and more creamy, add a small amount of either vodka or rum to the mix.
+If you prefer an ice cream that is softer and creamier, add a small amount of either vodka or rum to the mix.
 From the article Tips for Making Homemade Ice Cream Softer:

 Alcohol doesn’t freeze, which you know if you’re anything like me and keep a bottle of vodka chilled and ready in your freezer.
 You can add up to 3 tablespoons of 40 proof liquor to 1 quart (1 liter) of your frozen dessert mixture prior to churning.
 I use vodka if I don’t want the taste of the liquor to intrude on the flavor, but will switch to another liquor such as Grand Marnier or Armagnac to enhance the original flavor if it’s compatible.